![]() | Codnor Brass Band |

 Seated on ground: Jim Daniels, Ed Eyre, Joe Eyre, Tom Brown

-Fig.2 This is the Butterley Co.
+Fig.3 This is the Butterley Co.
 Ambulance Band pictured at Codnor Miners Welfare in 1938.
-Displayed with kind permission of

 The names from left to right are;